hashgraph/did-method/Hedera Hashgraph DID Method Specification_V1.md

 If the DID Document were submitted in encrypted mode, then resolution against a mirror is not possible unless the verifier is in possession of a decryption key and the business application network service is the only way of resolution.

-### Update
+#### Update
-A DID document is updated within the business application network by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
+A property or a DID document is updated by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
 It is executed by sending a `submitMessage` RPC call to HCS with the `ConsensusSubmitMessageTransactionBody` containing:
 - `topicID` - equal to the ID of the appropriate appnet's DID topic
 - `message` - a JSON DID message envelope described above with `operation` set to `update`

 Business application network members subscribed to this DID topic shall replace the previous version of the DID document from their storage with this new version upon receiving this message from a mirror.

-### Revoke
+#### Revoke
-A DID document is deleted within the business application network by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
+A property or a DID document is revoked by sending `ConsensusSubmitMessage` transaction to a Hedera network node.
 It is executed by sending a `submitMessage` RPC call to HCS with the `ConsensusSubmitMessageTransactionBody` containing:
 - `topicID` - equal to the ID of appnet's DID topic
-- `message` - a JSON DID message envelope described above with `operation` set to `delete` Business application network members subscribed to this DID topic shall delete the DID document from their storage or mark it as deleted upon receiving this message from a mirror.
+- `message` - a JSON DID message envelope described above with `operation` set to `revoke` Business application network members subscribed to this DID topic shall delete the DID document from their storage or mark it as deleted upon receiving this message from a mirror.

-### Delete
+#### Delete
-A DID document is deleted within the business application network by sending a `ConsensusSubmitMessage` transaction to a Hedera network node.
+A Whole DID document is deleted/nullified by sending `ConsensusSubmitMessage` transaction to a Hedera network node.
 It is executed by sending a `submitMessage` RPC call to HCS with the `ConsensusSubmitMessageTransactionBody` containing:
 - `topicID` - equal to the ID of appnet's DID topic
 - `message` - a JSON DID message envelope described above with `operation` set to `delete`